Choosing the right training plan

 Consider Using a Training App

 With so many training plans and options available, it can be overwhelming to navigate your own.
-Consider using a training app like Runna.
-This app offers tailored marathon training plans, guiding you through each step and adjusting based on your progress.
-It’s an excellent tool for anyone looking to stay on track and motivated throughout their marathon journey.
+Take the guesswork out of training by using an app like Runna.
+This app offers tailored marathon training plans to your phone.
+It’s excellent for anyone looking to stay on track and motivated throughout their marathon training.
 If you want to give it a try, you can get a 2-week free trial with the code RWR2